imjoy-team/imjoy-hybrid-desktop/README.md

-# ImJoy Binder Desktop
+# ImJoy Hybrid Desktop

-More details in the [main](https://github.com/imjoy-team/imjoy-binder-desktop) branch.
+More details in the [main](https://github.com/imjoy-team/imjoy-hybrid-desktop) branch.